 Achilles Rupture Symptoms

-Patients with an Achilles tendon rupture complain of pain in the posterior ankle as well as decreased strength pushing off during gait.
+Patients with an Achilles tendon rupture complain of pain in the posterior ankle as well as decreased strength when pushing off during gait.
 Some patients are unable to walk at all.
-Some patients retain the ability to flex the ankle with the use of the flexor hallucis longus as well as flexor digitorum longus muscles.
+Others retain the ability to flex the ankle with the use of the other flexor tendons, including the flexor hallucis longus and the flexor digitorum longus muscles.

 How to Diagnose an Achilles Tendon Injury

 A thorough evaluation after an Achilles tendon rupture is important.
-The diagnosis can usually be made clinically, needing without the use of advanced imaging modalities such as MRI.
+The diagnosis can usually be made clinically, without the use of advanced imaging modalities such as MRI.
 The patient usually has a palpable gap at the area of the Achilles tendon rupture.
-Occasionally, the tendon ruptures off its insertion on the calcaneus–termed an insertional rupture.
+While ruptures are usually located 2-3 inches above the Achilles attachment to the heel bone, the rupture occasionally tears off at its attachment to the heel bone (calcaneus) – termed an insertional rupture.
 A Thompson test is utilized to confirm the diagnosis of an Achilles tendon rupture.
-The test is done by lying a patient on their belly and squeezing the calf.
-If the tendon is intact, there is gentle plantar flexion of the foot.
-If the tendon is ruptured, there is no motion of the foot.
-X-rays are occasionally indicated.
-The x-rays are used to check that there has been no avulsion, or pulling up, of the calcaneus.
+The test is done by laying a patient on his or her belly and squeezing the calf.
+If the tendon is intact, there is brisk downward movement (plantar flexion) of the foot.
+On the other hand, if the tendon is ruptured, there is no motion of the foot when the calf muscle is squeezed.
+X-rays are sometimes required to confirm that there has been no avulsion, or bone being pulled off of the heel bone.